 Do not make the mistake of thinking that you are withdrawing by simply not attending your classes.
 You must drop the classes you have enrolled in; otherwise, you may receive F grades and, possibly, owe the University money.

 Usually, you do not have to talk to your advisor: simply go online and drop all of your courses.
 However, if you are a Scholarship Athlete, you must have permission from the Center for Athletic Academic Services to withdraw.

 Money - Satisfy any outstanding financial obligations you may have to the University.
 UofM will not release your transcript to another university if you still owe money here.
 So, make sure that you have paid all fines and fees that are due.
 If you have any question as to whether you owe the University any money, or why you do, contact University & Student Business Services.

-Contracts - If you have you signed a contract with either Residence Life or the Child Development Center, be aware that you must contact the appropriate office about cancelling it.
-Please review your contract and contact Residence Life or the Child Development Center if you have questions.
+Contracts - If you have you signed a contract with Residence Life, be aware that you must contact that office about cancelling it.
+Please review your contract and contact Residence Life if you have questions.

 Equipment - Return any equipment--library books, instruments, uniforms, etc.--that belongs to the University.
 Again, if you fail to do so, a hold may be placed on your transcript.

 Financial Aid - Withdrawing can affect your eligibility for financial aid and your repayment schedule as well.
 If you are receiving financial aid, contact Student Financial Aid for clarification as to how withdrawal will affect your aid and repayment schedule.